jordanconway/runner-determinator-pid-controller/README.md

   - This will allow the PID controller to know the current baseline percentage before making adjustments
   - Need to parse the YAML configuration from the issue's first comment
   - Should update the baseline percentage whenever the issue is updated
+- [ ] Implement automatic setting of LF runner percentage from the above issue.

 ## Installation